nikomatsakis/babysteps/babysteps/_posts/2021-05-01-aic-vision-docs.md

 ### Conclusion

 Ack!
 It's probably pretty obvious that I'm excited about the potential for vision docs.
 I've got a lot of things I want to say about them, but this post is getting pretty long.
 There are a lot of interesting questions to poke at, most of which I don't know the answers to yet.
 Some of the things on my mind: what are the best roles for the characters and should we tweak how they are defined[^four]?
 Can we come up with good heuristics for which character to use for which story?
 How are the "consolidation" and "iteration / living document" phases going to work?
 When is the appropriate time to write a vision doc -- right away, or should you wait until you've done enough work to have a clearer picture of what the future looks like?
 Are there lighterweight versions of the process?
-We're going to figure these things out as we go, and I hope to write some follow-up posts talking about them.
+We're going to figure these things out as we go, and I will write some follow-up posts talking about them.

 ### Footnotes